 To qualify, a consumer must submit an application to the Peer Support Program.
 Once approved, the applicant will be placed on the waiting list for training.

 After completing the training, each applicant must pass the certification exam.
 The exam is typically offered three weeks after the training and contains both an oral and written portion.
-Applicants have one year from the date of training and three attempts to pass the exam, or they will be required to re-train.
+Applicants have three attempts to pass the exam, after which they may request to be re-trained.
+Additional training is not guaranteed.

 Once an applicant successfully completes the training and passes the exam they become qualified as a Certified Peer Counselor.
 Those who work for licensed community mental health centers may be required by their employer to seek a counselor credential from the Washington State Department of Health, as a funding requirement for Medicaid-paid Peer Support.

 Trainings sponsored by DBHR are typically offered 4-6 times per year.
-Some Regional Support Networks also offer training.
-Each training is 40 hours and uses a state-approved curriculum.
+Some Regional Support Networks (RSNs) also offer training.
+Contact the RSN in your area to find out about their trainings: http://www.dshs.wa.gov/dbhr/rsn.shtml#dbhr.
+All trainings are 40 hours and uses a state-approved curriculum.

-See links to training schedules and materials in the right column of this page.
+The DBHR training schedule and manuals are located in the right column of this page.

 The Peer Support Program is establishing a distribution list to relay job and training notices, as well as other related announcements, to interested parties.
 If you would like to join this distribution list, please email Wanda Johns at Wanda.Johns@dshs.wa.gov with “Peer Support Distribution List” in your subject line.
-Wanda maintains a number of different distribution lists so it is important that you let her know which one you'd like to join.
-You mau also email Wanda to request to be removed from the list.
+You may be removed from this list anytime by emailing your request to Wanda.